Job Title: Employee Relations Specialist

-The Employee Relations Specialist supports the initiatives of the Employee Relations area, and other functional areas, of the Human Resources department.
-The position holds responsibility and assists with the following aspects of Human Resources to include, but not limited to employee relations, policy development, performance management, new hire orientation, compensation, benefits, and employment terminations; in addition to supportive consulting role for all HR-related questions.
+The Employee Relations Specialist supports the initiatives of the Human Resources (HR) department and is a supportive consultant for all HR-related questions.
+The position holds responsibility and assists with the following aspects of Human Resources to include, but not limited to, employee relations, leave administration, policy development and review, performance management, new hire orientation, compensation, benefits, and employment separations.

 Essential Job Tasks Additional duties may be assigned.

-- Serve as liaison between management and employees by handling questions, interpreting and administering contracts and helping resolve work-related problems.
+- Serves as liaison between management and employees by fielding questions and resolving work-related problems.

-- Manages employee relations database to assure consistency in decisions regarding employment and discipline, management practices, and policies.
+- Manages employee relations database to ensure consistency in decisions regarding employment, discipline, management practices, and policies.

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 - English Language - Knowledge of the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.

 - Personnel and Human Resources - Knowledge of principles and procedures for personnel recruitment, selection, training, compensation and benefits, employee relations and HR information systems.